grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Sweet Fuck."
 He said.
 "If you keep feeding me food I want to eat instead of forcing myself to eat cold shit from cans, I'm going to get fucking fat."
 He reclined in his chair and closed his eyes.

-"Nothing stopping you from equipping your boat with a hot plate Captain Shakes."
-Said Gregory.
+"Nothing stopping you from equipping your boat with a hot plate Captain Shakes," said Gregory.

 Shakes waved his hand in Gregory's direction lazily without opening his eyes.